nsf/sqlrace/README.md

 Compile the testing app using [gb](http://getgb.io) tool by running: `gb build`.

-Alternatively you can use the native go tool: `GOPATH=$PWD:$PWD/vendor go install sqlrace` (run from repository root dir, it will not work with `go get`).
+Alternatively you can use the native go tool: `GOPATH=$PWD:$PWD/vendor go install sqlrace`

+(run from repository root dir, it will not work with `go get`).

-By default it connect to the DB under the `root` user **without a password** and connects to `127.0.0.1:3306`, uses `test` database.
+By default it connects to the DB under the `root` user **without a password** and connects to `127.0.0.1:3306`, uses `test` database.
 If you have a different testing environment setup, edit the connection string in `src/sqlrace/main.go`.

 Usage example: